mjosaarinen/sm4ni/README.md

 Due to the structure of SM4, we are processing 4 blocks in parallel.
 This means that CBC cannot be implemented this way, but CTR and GCM are fine.
-This code example only implements the encryption function and use Intel C intrinsics.
+This code example only implements the encryption function and uses Intel C intrinsics.
 The fast block encryption code is in `sm4ni.c`.

 ## Testing